khlover/GameCollection/README.md

 * User can Logout
 * Data will not load when logged out
 * Data is always clearly visible and laid out even on mobile devices of varying sizes.

-## Known issues
-* If you login to another user the first load will show their game list, disapears on refresh.
-* Sometimes the error catch doesn't trigger and the login box closes when user enters password incorrectly

-## Future features
-* Utilize the existing remove buttons to allow the user to remove a game in site.
-* Add a admin user that can see all games